 In contrast to some other training programs, the ICS has chosen to give equal weight to all five requirements (thus also to stringent selection and a highly structured program), thereby becoming an integrated graduate school.
 This has proven to be an effective choice.
 As a result the ICS became one of the 13 research centers cum PhD programs, which were awarded further financial support through the STIMULANS program in 1991.
 This support was used mainly for an investment in the collection of data and in methods to process data, which was useful in several interdisciplinary projects in organization studies and studies in decision making, and for international workshops and contacts.

 In 1993, the ICS was proposed by the three participating universities to the Royal Dutch Academy of Arts and Sciences (KNAW) and was accredited as one of the very first so-called ‘National Research Schools’.
 Every five years these National Research Schools have to be re-accredited by the Accreditation Committee of the KNAW.
-For the ICS this procedure of re-accreditation has successfully taken place in 1998 and recently in 2003.
+For the ICS this procedure of re-accreditation has successfully taken place in 1993, 1998, 2003 and most recently in 2012.
+In 2017 it was announced that the KNAW will no longer evaluate research schools.